gloose/gloose-15466-game-1/README.md

 * Crashing a UFO: lose a large amount of SPEED
 * "Bonking": lose HALF your SPEED

 At high speeds, it is easier to collect stars and evade UFOs, but your ship NEVER STOPS MOVING, so you'll need quick reflexes to avoid BONKING!
-This occurs when your ship runs into a wall without holding a directional input to change directions in a quarter-turn from your current movement direction.
+This occurs when your ship runs into a wall without holding a directional input to change directions in a right-angle turn from your current movement direction.
 Aside from cutting your speed in half, BONKING will cause you to bounce off the wall back the way you came; be careful not to get disoriented, lest you risk BONKING again!

 Tips:
 * STARPOWER is a fast-paced game, and if you only press the arrow keys the moment you come to a turn, you risk missing it entirely!
 Try holding the arrow keys in the direction you want to go BEFORE you come to a turn to make sure you don't mess up the timing.
 * The R key is typically disabled outside of a GAME OVER to avoid accidental restarts, but if you're dead in the water at very low SPEED, restarting is enabled to get you back in the game right away.
 * Remember, this isn't Pac-Man, and avoiding your enemies isn't always the best strategy!
 When your SPEED is high, it's better to hit an enemy and collect your 100 POINTS than to accidentally BONK and lose half your SPEED for nothing!
+* Your enemies are not very smart; sometimes they try to chase after you, and sometimes they choose their moves randomly.
+When chasing, they try to move directly towards you, ignoring the screen loop or any sort of path finding.
+As a result, they often spend a lot of time on one half of the map until they accidentally wander their way out.
+Use this to your advantage!
+* You can only turn at right angles; BONKING is the only way to instantly reverse your direction 180 degrees.
+On rare occasions, if you're really regretting a turn, BONKING intentionally may be your best move.

 This game was built with [NEST](NEST.md).